OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/bugzilla.md

 | **Bugzilla User Password**       | Only when **Authentication Type** is **Basic**        | Set Bugzilla User Password to the corresponding password of the user account that is used in the synchronization.                                                                                                                                                                                                                    |
 | **Bugzilla Email Suffix**        | Only when Bugzilla version is less than 5             | Provide the email suffix that is configured on Bugzilla instance.                                                                                                                                                                                                                                                                    |

-> **Note** :If the system is deployed on HTTPS and a self-signed certificate is used, then you will have to import the SSL Certificate to be able to access the system from OpsHub Integration Manager.
+> **Note** :If the system is deployed on HTTPS and a self-signed certificate is used, then you will have to import the SSL Certificate to be able to access the system from <code class="expression">space.vars.SITENAME</code>.
 Click [Import SSL Certificates](../getting-started/ssl-certificate-configuration.md) to learn how to import SSL certificate.

 # Mapping Configuration